 This Old House says replacing an old faucet with a shiny new one is an easy project that takes about two hours.
 The site has step-by-step instructions.
 To find a faucet within a $50 budget, search and compare prices online.
 Try searching by price at Overstock.com and Walmart.com.
 Or shop at a ReStore or thrift store.

-Tip: Find a new faucet in the same finish — i.e., oil-rubbed bronze, chrome, satin nickel — as your other bathroom fixtures.
+Tip: Find a new faucet in the same finish — such as oil-rubbed bronze, chrome, satin nickel — as your other bathroom fixtures.

 marekuliasz / Shutterstock.com